MwahMallah/DataScienceAlgorithmsForCarAccidents/README.md

 # Data Science Algorithms for Car Accidents

 This repository contains a collection of **Data Science algorithms applied to car accident datasets**.
 The goal of this project is to analyze traffic data, identify patterns, and build predictive models to better understand and prevent car accidents.
+These algorithms were developed as part of a **bachelor's thesis project**.

 ## Project Overview